seeedy/heygo-challenge/README.md

+# General

+Answers to Part 1 are in QUESTIONS.md.
+Link to deployed app: https://heygo-challenge-frontend.herokuapp.com/

 # Setup

 I've started the project with create-react-app and added react-router-dom for routing (https://www.npmjs.com/package/react-router-dom).
 For querying the data I'm using the Fetch API.
 CSS-modules are used for styling.
 For displaying the map I'm using the external library google-map-react (https://www.npmjs.com/package//google-map-react).